GameMakerHub/GameMakerStandards/proposed/GMSR-1-coding-style-guide.md

 If a script has no optional parameters, the `argument0` structure MUST be used.
 If there is one or more optional parameters in a script, the `argument[0]` (array notation) MUST be used.

-If there are optional parameters, the script MUST include logic to error out if there are missing arguments.
+If there are optional parameters, the script MUST include logic to throw errors if there are missing arguments.

 **add_value**
 ~~~gml